Pawsey-Internships/pawsey-interns-resources/README.md

 <a name="using-jupyter-notebook-on-a-pawsey-system"></a>
 #### Using Jupyter Notebook on a Pawsey system
+A demonstration on how to use Jupyter Notebook on Topaz using containers. \\
+Further information, and the SLURM script used in the tutorial can be found in the [Pawsey Jupyter Notebook documentation](https://support.pawsey.org.au/documentation/display/US/Running+GPU+enabled+JupyterHub+on+Topaz+and+Zeus+with+Singularity) \\
+You can choose the Jupyter Docker image most suited for your project from this [list](https://support.pawsey.org.au/documentation/display/US/Running+GPU+enabled+JupyterHub+on+Topaz+and+Zeus+with+Singularity)

 <a name="filetransfer"></a>
 #### Filetransfer
-A demonstration how to transfer files from a Pawsey cluster to a local machine using Filezilla and rsync.
+A demonstration on how to transfer files from a Pawsey cluster to a local machine using Filezilla and rsync. \\
-If Filezilla is not installed on your local machine, you can download the application from the [Filezilla website](https://filezilla-project.org/index.php .)
+If Filezilla is not installed on your local machine, you can download the application from the [Filezilla website](https://filezilla-project.org/index.php)
 Additional file transfer methods, and additional information to the introduced methods can be found in the [Pawsey Filetransfer documentation](https://support.pawsey.org.au/documentation/display/US/Transferring+Files)

 <a name="using-containers-on-a-pawsey-system"></a>